 Emergency Medical Services Operating Fund Funding Priorities

 Under 28 Pa.
-Code §§ 1001.22 and 1001.23 (relating to criteria for funding; and allocation of funds), the Department of Health (Department) hereby gives notice of priorities for the distribution by the regional emergency medical services (EMS) councils of funding from the Emergency Medical Services Operating Fund (EMSOF) for the fiscal year beginning July 1, 2006, and ending June 30, 2007.
+Code §§ 1001.22 and 1001.23 (relating to criteria for funding; and allocation of funds), the Department of Health (Department) gives notice of priorities for the distribution by the regional emergency medical services (EMS) councils of funding from the Emergency Medical Services Operating Fund (EMSOF) for the fiscal year beginning July 1, 2003, and ending June 30, 2004.

 The Department may increase the amount of the initial payment or reimbursement from EMSOF based upon the EMS development plans (State and regional) or documented financial hardship of a provider of EMS.
 A provider of EMS that seeks additional funds due to financial hardship shall be required to submit a financial disclosure statement and other documentation deemed necessary by the Department.

-A provider of EMS applying for EMSOF funding must be in full compliance, with all regulations, policies and priorities of the State and regional EMS systems.
+A provider of EMS applying for EMSOF funding must be in compliance, or aggressively pursuing full compliance, with all regulations, policies and priorities of the State and regional EMS systems.

 * Development or improvement of an organizational risk management program (safety measures, hazard recognition/mitigation and the necessary organizational structure and support processes) proposed by an ambulance service.
 Proposals for funding must be comprehensive and include safe vehicle operations.
+Funding under this priority is not intended to support the purchase of equipment.
 Approval by the Department is required prior to funding.

-* Recruitment and retention programs, including scholarships/tuition reimbursement for emergency medical technician (EMT) and paramedic training in areas with high prehospital personnel vacancy rates as determined by the regional EMS council and approved by the Department.
+* Recruitment and retention programs, including scholarships/tuition reimbursement for EMT and paramedic training in areas with high prehospital personnel vacancy rates as determined by the regional EMS council and approved by the Department.

-* Automatic external defibrillators (AED) and upgrade to current standards for Department recognized quick response services (QRSs) and basic life support (BLS) ambulance services.
+* Automatic external defibrillators (AED) for Department recognized quick response services (QRS) and basic life support (BLS) ambulance services.

 * Equipment required to meet BLS and advanced life support (ALS) ambulance service licensure.

-* Capnography equipment (especially wave-form end-tidal CO2 monitors).
+* Capnography equipment (especially wave-form end-tidal CO2 monitor).

 * Software/computer equipment to enable services to collect and transmit EMS patient care reports electronically.